funvill/funvill.github.io/_posts/2009-08-10-centurians.md

 No puking
 Anyone that gets to 100 shots wins and gains Centurion status.

-The game isnâ€™t that hard when you think about it. Â 100 shots of beers is about 13 beers its just the pace that you have to keep drinking at.
+The game isn€™t that hard when you think about it.
+100 shots of beers is about 13 beers its just the pace that you have to keep drinking at.
 <strong>
 Variation of this game</strong>
 The '100' you are allowed to puke but you are not allowed out of your seat for the full 100 mins and every 10 mins you must take a shot of hard bar (vodka, rum, ect).
-100 beers in 3 days (one weekend, including Friday) if you complete all 100 beers you are even more hardcore then the the people that completed â€˜The '100'
+100 beers in 3 days (one weekend, including Friday) if you complete all 100 beers you are even more hardcore then the the people that completed €˜The '100'